G0maa/my-school-server/A&D.md

 - Print attendence, grades, scheudle.

+# Staff

+- Fields: Identical to Teacher.
+- Admin has ability to add, edit & delete.
+- Has no functions except for public ones e.g. Holidays.

+# Attendence

+- Will be updated.

+# Holidays tab

+- Admin has ability to add & edit & remove,
+- rest of users has ability to read.

+# Fees tab

+- Admin has ability to add & edit & remove,
+  - Should verify that student exists
+- **student** of users has ability to read.

 # Somethings that are shared:

 - Parts of the profile.
 - First login screen.
 - ?Dashboard?
 - Resetting password (in-case he/she remembers his/her email)
+- Holidays

+# Next step(s)?

+- I think logically it is Backup & Restore, i.e. start a new academic year.
+- Adding Parent user

 # Concerns: